 - Ensure the client receives 30 days of current medications and a copy of medical records from the correctional institution.

-- Provide HIV education and awareness to current positives.
+- Provide HIV education and awareness to HIV-positive inmates.

 - Call medical provider to ensure medical compliancy of care once the inmate has been released back into the community.